SangResidata/Time-Series-Forecasting/Time-Series-Forecasting-Method.md

     2. Machine Learning — Linear Regression, XGBoost, Random Forest, or any ML model with reduction methods
     3. Deep Learning — RNN, LSTM

+## Statistical Models

+When it comes to time series forecasting using statistical models, there are quite a few popular and well-accepted algorithms.
+Each of them has different mathematical modalities and they come with a different set of assumptions that must be satisfied.
+This tutorial will not go in-depth on the mathematical concepts, rather will just give an intuition that you will hopefully find helpful.

+### ARIMA